NRCan/geo-deep-learning/docs/source/mode.rst

 .. note::

-    Current implementation doesn't support a number of GPU superior to 1.
+    Current implementation doesn't support a number of GPU superior to 1 at inference.